 McDonough Chapel of the Mother of Mercy

-Due to the precarious nature of the COVID-19 pandemic, one weekday mass will be held on Tuesdays at noon, beginning on August 31, with the hope of adding more masses throughout the course of the fall semester.
-This mass will be thirty minutes in length in order for community members to have adequate time for lunch and to return to their campus and class responsibilities.
+Due to the precarious nature of the COVID-19 pandemic, one weekday mass will be held on Tuesdays at noon during the academic year.
+This mass will be no more than 30 minutes in length in order for community members to have adequate time for lunch and to return to their campus and class responsibilities.

 In keeping with University policy, masks are required to be worn during all campus liturgies.

 Weekday Masses are also offered at 8:30 a.m.
 Monday, Tuesday, Thursday, Friday and Saturday at Queen of Martyrs Parish.
 The parish is located at 10233 S. Central Park, on the corner of Central Park and 103rd Street.